koljapluemer/obisidian-auto-title/README.md

 Makes us traduced and tax’d of other nations:
 ```

-*the plugin will generate the following title:* `Ay, marry, is’t_ But to my mind, though I am native here And to.md`
+*the plugin will generate the following title* `Ay, marry, is’t_ But to my mind, though I am native here And to.md`

 #### Exclude frontmatter